obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

     * - Geological unit
       - ``geologicalUnit_value``, ``geologicalUnit_qualityIndex``, ``geologicalUnit_title``, etc.

-Station codes use ``network.station`` notation, for example ``XX.ABCD``.
-Bare station codes are rejected because station codes are not globally unique.
+Station codes use ``network.station`` notation, for example ``XX.ABCD`` or ``X1.ABC2``.
+The network code must have exactly two uppercase alphanumeric characters, and the station code must have three to five uppercase alphanumeric characters.
+Bare station codes are rejected because they are not globally unique.

 Analysis
 ~~~~~~~~